Yogesh-24/Library-Management-System/README.md

 ## Features

-- **Add Book** -- Add new books to the library database.
+- **Add Book** - Add new books to the library database.
-  - Description: Allows users to add new books with details such as title, author, and ISBN.
+  - Allows users to add new books with details such as title, author, and ISBN.

-- **Remove Book** -- Remove existing books from the library.
+- **Remove Book** - Remove existing books from the library.
-  - Description: Enables users to delete books from the library database based on ISBN.
+  - Enables users to delete books from the library database based on ISBN.

-- **Add Member** -- Register new members.
+- **Add Member** - Register new members.
-  - Description: Registers new members with their name and assigns a unique member ID.
+  - Registers new members with their name and assigns a unique member ID.

-- **Search Book by ISBN** --  Find books by their unique ISBN.
+- **Search Book by ISBN** -  Find books by their unique ISBN.
-  - Description: Searches and retrieves books from the library based on their ISBN.
+  - Searches and retrieves books from the library based on their ISBN.

-- **Search Member by ID** -- Find members by their unique ID.
+- **Search Member by ID** - Find members by their unique ID.
-  - Description: Looks up members in the system using their assigned member ID.
+  - Looks up members in the system using their assigned member ID.

-- **Borrow and Return Books** -- Manage borrowing and returning books by members.
+- **Borrow and Return Books** - Manage borrowing and returning books by members.
-  - Description: Tracks borrowing and returning transactions between members and books.
+  - Tracks borrowing and returning transactions between members and books.

-- **Show Available Books** -- Display books currently available for borrowing.
+- **Show Available Books** - Display books currently available for borrowing.
-  - Description: Shows a list of books that are currently available in the library.
+  - Shows a list of books that are currently available in the library.

-- **Show Member Details** -- View detailed information about a member.
+- **Show Member Details** - View detailed information about a member.
-  - Description: Provides comprehensive details about a specific member including borrowed books.
+  - Provides comprehensive details about a specific member including borrowed books.

-- **Exit** -- Terminate the program.
+- **Exit** - Terminate the program.
-  - Description: Quits the library management system application.
+  - Quits the library management system application.

 ## Setup Instructions